Android-SUR/Android-SUR.github.io/README.md

 + `remodeling/` includes several modules for remodeling the process management of Android (e.g., the uniform authentic sensing layer).

-## Platform Requirements
-### Linux
-For modifications pertaining to Linux, our code is executed and validated on Linux kernel 5.12, 5.13, and 5.14.
-It's worth noting that, despite substantial revisions introduced in Linux kernel 5.13 and 5.14 relative to 5.12, our code remains compatible across these versions due to the consistency of specific tracing points and functions.

-### Android
-For Android-related modifications, our code is run and tested in Android 10, 11, and 12 (AOSP).
-Note that although quite a number of changes have been made in Android 12/11 since Android 10, our code is applicable to both given that concerned tracing points remain unchanged.

 ## For Developers
-Our code is licensed under Apache 2.0 in accordance with AOSP’s and Kernel’s licenses.
-Please adhere to the corresponding open-source policy when applying modifications and commercial uses.
-Also, some of our code is currently not available but will be released soon once we have obtained permission.
+For developers engaging with our codebase, it's imperative to recognize that our software is licensed under the Apache 2.0 license, in alignment with the licensing policies of both the Android Open Source Project (AOSP) and the Linux Kernel.
+We kindly request that all modifications and commercial utilization adhere to the corresponding open-source policy.
+Additionally, we wish to convey that while certain segments of our code may currently remain unavailable, we are diligently working towards securing the necessary permissions and will promptly release these sections in due course.
+Your understanding and cooperation are greatly appreciated.